realvuk/wolflytics-site/content/about.md

 tags: ["about"]
 ---

 Hi!
-I'm **Vuk Dinic** — a social-science researcher using machine learning to study society, politics, and digital culture.
+I'm **Vuk Dinic**, a social-science researcher using machine learning and AI to study society, politics, and digital culture.

 I'm currently a PhD researcher in the [Datavysts](https://datavysts.eu/) Marie Skłodowska-Curie doctoral network, hosted at the [Jožef Stefan Institute](https://www.ijs.si/ijsw/V001/JSI) in Ljubljana, Slovenia.
 My project focuses on building **trustworthy AI tools to increase political participation**.